msaadeghii/av-dkf/README.md

 As said earlier, you can evaluate the performance of your trained model via either `speech analysis-resynthesis` or `speech enhancement`.
 In the former case, the input speech is first encoded by the trained VAE encoder to get the corresponding latent codes, and then an estimate of the input speech is reconstructed in the output of the decoder using the latent codes as the input.
 The quality of the reconstructed speech is then compared with the input speech data.
 The corresponding function is the `generate` method within `dvae/learning_algo.py`.
 You can find the script `test_speech_analysis_resynthesis.py` useful to perform this task.

-The speech enhancement scripts are provided in `dvae/SE`, where `SE_algorithms.py` is for non-dynamical VAE models mainly (but it also contains codes for the DKF models), while `DSE_algorithms.py` is for Dynamical VAE models.
-The script `Test_SE.py` runs speech enhancement for a single test sample from the TCD-TIMIT dataset.
+The speech enhancement scripts are provided in `dvae/SE`.
+The script `Test_SE.py` runs speech enhancement for a single test sample from the [NTCD-TIMIT](https://zenodo.org/record/260228) dataset.

 The working enhancement algorithms are `peem` & `gpeem` for non-dynamical VAE models, and `dpeem` & `gdpeem` for the dynamical VAE models.
 All these methods are based on finding the mode of the posterior distribution in the expectation step using the Adam optimizer.
 Here, "g" stands for the gradient-based gain update method proposed in our paper [1].